McMasterRS/lm_web-security/outline.md

 ---
 ## Goal of this workshop

-The goal of this workshop is to learn how to add single sign-on using Microsoft Azure to a Next.js single-page application.
-We will also cover the process of requesting SSL certificates from UTS and configuring their use in Nginx and Docker.
+The goal of this workshop is to learn how to improve the security of a Next.js single-page application by using SSL certificates, enabling single sign-on using Microsoft Azure, using HTTP security headers and secure local storage.

 ### Learning Objectives